btonmoy/Fashion-Website/README.md

 # Fashion-Website
-I have built a fashion website using the bootstrap .
+I have built a fashion website using the bootstrap and javascript.